mclacore/heroku-to-azure/database-secure.md

 heroku pg:backups:capture --app <app-name>
 ```

-This command will create a backup of your Heroku Postgres database.

 ### Download the backup on AKS

 In order to download the backup, we need to create a temporary pod in AKS and use it as a jump box.
 Once the backup is downloaded, we will restore the backup to the Azure PostgreSQL Flexible Server, then delete the temporary pod.